anishmadan23/foundational_fsod/README.md

  ### Pseudo-Negatives Training
  1. Train (or use an off-the-shelf pre-trained) teacher model.
  2. Make a new config to run inference on the FSOD trainset (e.g. Set DATASETS.TEST to `nuimages_fsod_train_seed_0_shots_10`)
  3. Convert the generated predictions `.pth` file to the COCO format by using `tools/convert_preds_to_ann.py`.
 Be sure to specify the confidence threshold to filter pseudolabels.
+The predictions are saved in the directory corresponding to the trainset evaluation.
 See sample command below:

 ```python
 python tools/convert_preds_to_ann.py --pred_path_train <path_trainset_eval_pth_file> --dataset_name nuimages_fsod_train_seed_0_shots_10 --conf_thresh 0.2